Linear algebra and group theory: 7a. Fourier matrices

+We conclude that we have an equivalence $H\sim F_5$, as claimed.
+As for the second case, with the variables $a,b$ and $c,d$ interchanged, this leads to $H\sim F_5$ as well. \end{proof}

+At $N=6$ now, things explode, and we have here all sorts of matrices, related or not to $F_6$, and not classified yet.
+As an example here, we have the following matrix of Bj\"orck and Fr\"oberg, with $a\in\mathbb T$ being one of the roots of $a^2+(\sqrt{3}-1)a+1=0$:

-The generalized Fourier matrices, and in particular the Walsh matrices, have many applications, to questions in coding, radio transmissions, quantum physics, and many more.
+Finally, let us mention that the generalized Fourier matrices, and the Hadamard matrices in general, have many applications, to questions in coding, radio transmissions, quantum physics, and many more.
 We refer here for instance to the book of Bengtsson-\.Zyczkowski \cite{bzy}, and to the papers of Bj\"orck \cite{bjo}, Haagerup \cite{haa}, Idel-Wolf \cite{iwo}, Jones \cite{jo4}, Sylvester \cite{syl}.
 We will be back to these matrices later, on several occasions.